Virginia Beach, Virginia

 Urgency: Expected

-Description: The combination of low relative humidity values in the 20 to 30
+Description: The combination of lower relative humidity values in the 20-30

-percent range, dry fuels, and gusty southwest winds will result
+percent range, dry fuels, and SW winds gusting to 20-25 mph will

-in an increased risk for the rapid spread of wildfires across much
+result in an increased risk for the rapid spread of wildfires

 Residents are urged to exercise caution handling any potential